alvaroiporre/Metrics-Webapp/README.md

 I would like to thank [rcaferati](https://github.com/rcaferati/react-awesome-slider), because I am using his slider in react.

+I would like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio), because of his beautiful design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->